For 8th straight year, Indiana Donor Network achieves a record number of lifesaving organ transplants – 1,134

 Other major milestones achieved by Indiana Donor Network in 2023:

-– Provided programs, grief, and counseling services and support to 2,725 family members of organ and tissue donors.
+- Provided support services to 2,725 family members of organ and tissue donors.

-– Signed up more than 925,000 Indiana residents to become organ and tissue donors; today, more than 4.4 million Hoosiers has signed up to become organ donors.
+- Signed up more than 925,000 Indiana residents to become organ and tissue donors; today, more than 4.4 million Hoosiers have signed up to become organ donors.

 - Managed 345 dedicated advocates who volunteered more than 16,000 hours.